xdy/xdy-pf2e-workbench/README.md

         * Effect: Minium Frightened that you can give to targets to not let the automated frightened removal reduce frightened below 1.
         * Effect that you can use to change Focus Point Maximum of a character.
-        * Adjustments for making undead, courtesy of @ElvisLiving (everything but the zombie) and @Tikael (He/Him) (zombie).
+        * Adjustments for making undead, courtesy of @ElvisLiving (everything but the zombie) and @Tikael (He/Him) ( zombie).
         * A Reach 'aura' used by the (experimental) 'Whirlwind Strike' macro.
     * The compendium "PF2e Workbench Macros (xdy-pf2e-workbench-macros)" contains a few macros you might find useful.
-        * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in the party at that action (a setting to turn this off exists). ( Thanks ApoAstolov).
-The five colors are denoting ranks, in order, grey=untrained, blue=trained, purple=expert, gold=master, red=legendary, with 'glow' meaning that you are the best in the party.
+        * 'Basic Action Macros' (aka BAM) shows a dialog with a button for the most commonly used action, with bonus and whether you're the best in the party at that action (a setting to turn this off exists).
+It defaults to not show actions you cannot use due to trained requirement (with an option to always show).
+(Thanks ApoAstolov).
+          The button colors in the dialog show ranks, in order, grey=untrained, blue=trained, purple=expert, gold=master, red=legendary, with 'glow' meaning that you are the best in the party.
         * 'Build Npc Spellbook Journal' that builds a journal with the contents of an npc's spell list.
 Courtesy of Avery (Velara).
         * (Experimental) 'Whirlwind Strike' performs a Whirlwind Strike around the selected token if it has the Whirlwind Strike Feat, has the effect "Reach 'aura' (Workbench)' using the first reach weapon, or failing that the first weapon of any type.
 * The compendium "PF2e Workbench Customizable Macros (xdy-customizable-macros)" contains customizable macros provided by ApoApostolov and esheyw.
 They are *intended* to be customized by the user by changing the javascript code (such as by adding/removing actions, setting what actors are part of the party, etc.) They are not really